themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 }}" title="Shared by You" file="drivesharing.jpg" }}

 One of the challenges of app integration is a cluttered Dropbox root folder.
-As Gabe alluded to, [somewhat recent changes to the permission polices]() have had the unexpected benefit of causing more apps to use the app folder.
+As Gabe alluded to, permission polices have had the unexpected benefit of causing more apps to use the app folder.
 Some more finicky (cranky?) users think apps unnecessarily restrict themselves

-Tweet
+<blockquote class="twitter-tweet" lang="en"><p>Apps shouldn't be able to claim Dropbox support unless they let the user specify which folder to use.</p>— potatowire (@potatowire) <a href="https://twitter.com/potatowire/statuses/419599924003885056">January 4, 2014</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Regardless of whether these policies, or your own, put folders in where they are not best found, you can always [symlink]() to wherever you prefer.
+Regardless of whether these policies, or your own, put folders in where they are not best found, you can always [symlink](http://en.wikipedia.org/wiki/Symbolic_link) to wherever you prefer.

-Apps using folders
-dropbox permissions
-aliasing
-repositories
-ifttt ios
-bandwidth
-lan link

 Syncing apps are not always the best stewards of your internet connection, however, and while Drive will allow you pause sync, you can't specifically